Lewis & Clark College of Arts & Sciences

 Transfer Credit Policies

-Transfer students must complete graduation requirements outlined in this catalog.
-After Lewis & Clark receives a reservation deposit and before the transfer student enrolls, the Office of the Registrar evaluates transcripts of all previous college work to determine credit that is transferable toward Lewis & Clark’s General Education requirements.
-To determine whether courses completed elsewhere meet requirements for an academic major, students should consult the department or program chair of that major.
+Upon admission, transfer students receive a preliminary evaluation of transfer credit from the Office of Admissions.
+After Lewis & Clark receives a deposit and before the transfer student enrolls, the Office of the Registrar evaluates transcripts of all previous college work to officially determine credit that is transferable toward Lewis & Clark’s General Education requirements.
+To determine whether courses completed elsewhere meet requirements for an academic major, students should consult the department chair or program director for that major.

 International Student Admission

-For complete information about international student admission, contact
+For complete information about international student admission, contact:

 Lewis & Clark